nspcc-dev/neofs-spec/05-audit/02-game.md

 ### Hash check

 For the hash check phase, the Inner Ring node gets the object information using `HEAD` request with the `short` flag toggled.
-Knowing the size of the object, the entire payload range is divided into four parts of a random length.
+With the size of the object known, the entire payload range is divided into four parts of a random length.

 ![Hash checking challenge](pic/hash_check)